PostgREST/postgrest/install.rst

 Running the Server
 ------------------

 PostgREST outputs basic request logging to stdout.
 When running it in an SSH session you must detach it from stdout or it will be terminated when the session closes.
-The easiest technique is redirecting the output to a logfile or to the syslog:
+The easiest technique is redirecting the output to a log file or to the syslog:

 .. code-block:: bash